derickr/derickrethans-articles/200508151701-travel-report-lofoten.rst

 place before continuing to Trondheim.
 First time that happened to me.
 We made it safely back home after this wonderful trip.

-For the best images of this trip, have a look `here`_ .
-The full album with photos can be found in my `gallery`_ , with additional panoramic pictures `here`_ .
+The full album with photos can be in my `gallery`_, with additional panoramic pictures.

 .. _`the city`: https://www.flickr.com/photos/derickrethans/4211211456/in/album-72157623062299086
 .. _`the coast`: https://www.flickr.com/photos/derickrethans/4211211600/in/album-72157623062299086
 .. _`Saltstraumen`: http://home.c2i.net/rune.dahl/saltstraumen2.html#anchor69661
-.. _`reflecting in the water`: http://photos.derickrethans.nl/album/lofoten-panorama/aaf.thumb.jpg
+.. _`reflecting in the water`: https://www.flickr.com/photos/derickrethans/55064316463/in/album-72157715443858486
 .. _`fortress`: https://www.flickr.com/photos/derickrethans/4210452971/in/album-72157623062299086
 .. _`the harbour`: https://www.flickr.com/photos/derickrethans/4211220700/in/album-72157623062299086
 .. _`Værøy`: https://www.flickr.com/photos/derickrethans/4210456467/in/album-72157623062299086